JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

 Let's refactor our code.
 Start by specifying imports at the top of the file.
 Explore the [documentation](https://opentelemetry.io/docs/specs/semconv) to look for a convention that matches the metadata we want to record.
-Note that the specification defines conventions for various aspects of a telemetry system (e.g. different telemetry signals, runtime environments, etc.).
+The specification defines conventions for various aspects of a telemetry system (e.g. different telemetry signals, runtime environments, etc.).
 Due to the challenges of standardization and OpenTelemetry's strong commitment to long-term API stability, many conventions are still marked as experimental.
 For now, we'll use [this](https://opentelemetry.io/docs/specs/semconv/resource/#service) as an example.
 Instead of specifying the attributes keys (and sometimes values) by typing their string by hand, we reference objects provided by OpenTelemetry's `semconv` package.